DashankaNadeeshanDeSilva/Convolutional_Neural_Networks_CIFAR10_with_Keras/README.md

 **CIFAR 10 Dataset**

-1. data: a 10000x3072 numpy array of uint8s.
-Each row of the array stores a 32x32 color (RGB) image.
-2. labels: a list of 10000 numbers in the range 0-9.
+Contains 10000x3072 numpy array of uint8s image data.
+Each row of the array stores a 32x32 color (RGB) image. labels: a list of 10000 numbers in the range 0-9.
 The number at index i indicates the label of the ith image in the array data.
 3. label_names: a 10-element list which gives meaningful names to the numeric labels in the labels array

 **Main components of the CNN Architecture**